kitnil/awesome/README.md

 - [git-scanner](https://github.com/HightechSec/git-scanner) - A tool for bug hunting or pentesting for targeting websites that have open .git repositories available in public
 - [kubernetes-examples](https://github.com/ContainerSolutions/kubernetes-examples) - Minimal self-contained examples of standard Kubernetes features and patterns in YAML
 - [shsh](https://github.com/soraxas/shsh) - A multi-threaded manager for shell scripts, functions, standalone binaries, tab-completions, and more.
-- [tmpmail](https://github.com/sdushantha/tmpmail) - ✉️  A temporary email right from your terminal
+- [tmpmail](https://github.com/sdushantha/tmpmail) - 📬 A temporary email right from your terminal written in POSIX sh
 - [fastmac](https://github.com/fastai/fastmac) - Get a MacOS or Linux shell, for free, in around 2 minutes
 - [git-autocommit](https://github.com/mujtaba1747/git-autocommit) - A bash script to automate pushing changes to github
 - [multilockscreen](https://github.com/jeffmhubbard/multilockscreen) - :lock: i3lock wrapper with multi-monitor support